 The acronym VPN stands for “Virtual Private Network”.
-Used often by employees working from home, a VPN connection allows individuals to remotely and securely connect to your business’ computer network server.
-The individual will have access to all the same resources, as if they were plugged directly into the network!
+Used often by employees working from home, a VPN connection allows employees to remotely and securely connect to your business’ network.
+It creates a secure tunnel between their computer and your corporate network.
+The individual (or employee) will have access (depending on your network policies) to all the same resources, as if they were plugged directly into your network!

 How does a VPN connection for business work?

 Connecting using VPN for business needs 3 parts:

 - the employee working from outside the office, with the proper software installed on their device;

 - a secure VPN connection using the Internet; and

 - some sort of resources at the office, such as a server.

 Your server at the office connects to a private network, as do any other devices connected to the network.
 This is where the data for your business is stored, and what the individual will connect to by using the Internet and the VPN.
 When an employee wants to access the data that is at the office, from a location outside of the office, a VPN gives them a secure tunnel through which to access the data.

 There are multiple reasons why a company would implement a VPN for their employees.